neugun/EASEQ-FISH/README.md

 - Correct the chromatic abberation or the misalignment of image tracks will always be the initial step.
 Image-assisted or point feature based point cloud registratio with RANSAC + ICP has been used for registering green and red channel spots.
 Spots here can be lipofuscins, dual color probes, or multicolor beads.
 - Point cloud registration can be executed as part of the 3D-SeqFISH pipeline.
 It also can be installed and used seperately. <br/>
 - To accurately register the point clouds of multiple rounds and find the best way for it, we have applied 3 strageties to register the FISH spots: 1) image-assisted point cloud registratio with RANSAC + ICP; 2) point cloud registratio with FPFH-RANSAC + ICP; 3) point cloud registratio with PFH-RANSAC + RANSAC-ICP (to be tested). <br/>
-1) Image-assisted point cloud registratio with RANSAC + ICP: we use ransac-affine methods (can be also found in the bigstream registration) for global registering the point clouds by correlating the DAPI/FISH image context.
+1) Image-assisted point cloud registratio with RANSAC + ICP <br/>
+- We use ransac-affine methods (can be also found in the bigstream registration) for global registering the point clouds by correlating the DAPI/FISH image context.
 Specficially, we first use the correlation of the DAPI context for DAPI blobs to do the ransac-affine, and use ICP-affine to finely register the DAPI channel.
 Next, we apply the DAPI transformation to spots of each FISH channel and the track transformation to spots of green and magenta channel.
 Then, we correlated the FISH image context for FISH spots of each cell to perform later ransac-affine and do ICP-affine to register the point clouds for all FISH channels of all rounds. <br/>
 ![](/Diagrams/3DseqFISH_diagram_v1_DAPI.png)
 2) Point cloud registration with FPFH-RANSAC + ICP <br/>
 - The step of this method does not extract features from the image (no image will be generated and used here), but only use features from the point clouds (here is the fast point feature histogram, FPFH).
 The detailed steps are: a) we use ransac-affine for global registering the point clouds with DAPI blobs, and do ICP-affine to finely register the DAPI channel.
 But this step can be omitted. b) we apply the DAPI transformation to spots of each FISH channel and the track transformation to spots of green and magenta channels.
 Then, we correlated the point feature for FISH spots of each cell to perform local ransac-affine and do ICP-affine to register the point clouds for all FISH channels of all rounds. <br/>